 Any director of a UK company will fall in the criteria for self-assessment.
 This includes non-resident directors.
 The rules are as follows:

 - If the director is issued with a UK tax return, they must file the return by the relevant filing deadline.
-Even if there is no tax due and the return is filed after the deadline a penalty will be incurred.
+Even if there is no tax due and the return is filed after the deadline, a penalty will be incurred.

-- If a UK tax return isn’t issued but the director is obligated to pay tax, then there will be a penalty for failing to notify HMRC, unless the tax is paid by the filing deadline (and the return submitted).
+- If a UK tax return isn’t issued, but the director is obligated to pay tax, then there will be a penalty for failing to notify HMRC unless the tax is paid by the filing deadline (and the return submitted).

-Any earnings by the non-resident directors earn OUTSIDE OF THE UK can be drawn via salary or dividends without a need to do any UK reporting.
+Any earnings by the non-resident directors earn outside of the UK can be drawn via salary or dividends without a need to do any UK reporting.

 Keeping records for non-resident directors

 In some circumstances, HMRC can allocate a proportion of the director’s total pay to the UK director role they fulfil.
 This is generally difficult for HMRC to do.
-However, we recommend that companies employing non-resident directors ensure that they have systems and processes in place to keep track of time spent performing duties in the UK and the value of the director’s income that relates to the UK duties that the director is carrying out.
+However, we recommend that companies employing non-resident directors ensure that they have systems and processes in place to keep track of time spent on performing duties in the UK and the value of the director’s income related to the UK duties that the director is carrying out.